sameelab/mutprediction-with-shape/TFBS_analysis/README.md

 * Step 6: Main data analysis file.
 * Step 7: Analyzes mutation rate fold changes within each TFBS.

-For the rest of the files in this directory:
+Remaining files in this directory:
 * binding_count.txt: This file shows how many times each TFBS occurred in the entire genome.
 * mutrate_ratio_tf.txt: This is the output of Step 7.
 * script_\*: **IMPORTANT!** These are the scripts that process our data, whereas the numbered PBS scripts are more like job submission commands.
 Make sure to not remove them or change their names.